-Animal careinogenicity studies with sublingually administered or lingual spray nitroglycerin have not been performed.
+Animal carcinogenicity studies with sublingually administered or lingual spray nitroglycerin have not been performed.

 Nitroglycerin was found to have reverse mutation activity in the Salmonella typhimurium strain TA1535 (Ames assay).
 A similar mutation in S. typhimurium strain was also reported for other NO donors.
 Nevertheless, there was no evidence of mutagenicity in an in vivo dominant lethal assay with male rats treated with oral doses of up to about 363 mg/kg/day or in ex vitro cytogenic tests in rat and dog tissues.
 In vitro cytogenetic assay using Chinese hamster ovary cells showed no chromosomal aberrations.

 Pregnancy category C: Animal reproduction and teratogenicity studies have not been conducted with NitroMist or nitroglycerin sublingual tablets.
-It is also not known whether NitroMist (nitroglycerin lingual aerosol) can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
-A teratogenicity study was conducted in the third mating of F0 generation female rats administered dietary nitroglycerin for gestation days 6 to t5 at dose levels used in the 3-generation reproduction study.
+It is also not known whether NitroMist can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
+A teratogenicity study was conducted in the third mating of F0 generation female rats administered dietary nitroglycerin for gestation day 6 to day 15 at dose levels used in the 3-generation reproduction study.
 In offspring of the high-dose nitroglycerin group, increased incidence of diaphragmatic hernias and decreased hyoid bone ossification were seen.
 The latter finding probably reflects delayed development rather than a potential teratogenic effect, thus indicating no clear evidence of teratogenicity of nitroglycerin.

 There are no adequate and well controlled studies in pregnant women.
-NitroMist (nitroglycerin lingual aerosol) should be given to a pregnant woman only if clearly needed.
+NitroMist should be given to a pregnant woman only if clearly needed.

-It is not known whether nitroglycerin is excreted in human milk, Because many drugs are excreted in human milk, caution should be exercised when NitroMist (nitroglycerin lingual aerosol) is administered to a nursing woman.
+It is not known whether nitroglycerin is excreted in human milk.
+Because many drugs are excreted in human milk, caution should be exercised when NitroMist is administered to a nursing woman.